KJ4IPS/FakeBank-API/_posts/2015-05-24-auth-login-nonce.md

 **retry-after** MAY contain the number of seconds to wait before trying again.

 ### Administratively Down
-If the system is disallowing new logins for an administrative reasion (planned maintnence, distater control, etc.)
+If the system is disallowing new logins for an administrative reasion (planned maintnence, disaster control, etc.)

 ```Status: 503```
 ```{